department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 > *If I call the 800 number now and tell them what happened a few weeks ago, what are they going to do?
 They can annotate what happened as far as statistics go.
 This happened so many times in this particular facility.
 Really they can't do anything to reprimand anybody" if they don't know their name (p3).*

 1. Participants said that they consider a number of **factors when deciding whether to report harassment**, including the following:
+  - Was it sexual assault--would report it (2 participants)
+  - How rude it was, and whether it's worth the energy to try to get justice (2)
   - How mad I got
   - Who did it and their age (i.e., homeless, older, VA employee)--would report if it was an employee because it could be repeated with others
-  - Who the person is and their age (i.e., homeless, older)
-  - Whether it happened repeatedly--would report if it did
-  - How rude it was, and whether it's worth the energy to try to get justice (2)
+  - Whether it - How rude it was, and whether it's worth the energy to try to get justice (2) happened repeatedly--would report if it did

 > *"If it was a major offense--extraordinarily insulting because it takes energy to report" (p4).*

 1. Participants said they'd **decide HOW to report harassment based on their current location (i.e., report in person if they're at a VA site vs. report by phone if they're at home), their own preferences, and their past experiences**.
 Many said they'd try one method, and if it wasn't helpful, they would try a different way.